 I’m the co-founder and spiritual director of La Shul, an intentionally egalitarian, queer, disabled, neuro-affirming, neo-hasidic, diasporist spiritual Jewish community in France.
 We put a big emphasis onto ecstatic prayer, self-actualization, serious learning, and social justice in action as a means of connecting with the Divine.

-I love reading our traditional texts, particularly the Talmud, the Zohar, and the Chassidic masters through the lens of autism, Neuroqueer Theory, and madness, seeing how these have influenced both our theology and liturgy and how we can reinterpret them anew.
+I love reading our traditional texts, particularly the Talmud, the Zohar, and the Hasidic masters through the lens of autism, Neuroqueer Theory, and madness, seeing how these have influenced both our theology and liturgy and how we can reinterpret them anew.

 I explore how our texts, and the practices and belief systems that have emerged from them, can affirm autistic, neurodivergent, and queer experiences and reframe traditional views of disability, gender, sexism and xenophobia (and how often, they simply cannot).
+My spiritual journey draws deeply on the teachings of the Hasidic and Neo-Hasidic masters, Mordecai Kaplan and Reconstructionist Judaism, and the traditionally radical thinkers of the Reform movement in Europe and the United States.

 I am committed to creating neuro-affirming and disability-affirming spaces with the Jewish community that address sensory, emotional, physical and cognitive needs while challenging and confronting ableism.
 Inclusivity means ensuring that everyone feels valued and included from the outset, not as an afterthought.
-I aim to foster a spiritual practice that reflects the true diversity of human experience, where everyone, regardless of neuro-cognitive style, neurotype, or way of being can find a place to belong and thrive.
+I aim to foster a spiritual practice that reflects the true diversity of human experience, where everyone, regardless of neurocognitive style, neurotype, or way of being can find a place to belong and thrive.

 Embodied prayer is central to my practice and I find deep connection in walking and praying, hitbodedut, hashkata, and dance meditation.
 These practices ground me and enrich my spiritual journey and I believe them to be an essential thing for seekers to try, even if you’ve tried before.
 Meditation for neurodivergent and disabled people is different and my practice and teachings keep that in mind.
 Our practices need to work for us.

-I studied Jewish Philosophy and Jewish History at the Hebrew University of Jerusalem and at Indiana University, where I completed my thesis on the Hasidic concept of Dirah beTachtonim under Rabbi Dr Shaul Magid.
+I studied Jewish Philosophy and Jewish History at the Hebrew University of Jerusalem and Indiana University, where I completed my thesis on the Hasidic concept of Dirah beTachtonim under Rabbi Dr Shaul Magid.

 My religious studies have taken me to seminaries as diverse as Yeshivat Mayanot, Yeshivat Bat Ayin, and Yeshivat Hamivtar.
-While they don't all represent my current beliefs, worldview and outlook on Torah and Jewish practice, they have all been crucial to my growth, and the Torah I learned there has been, and continues to be, vital to my spiritual, personal, and professional development (which are ultimately, the same).
+While they don't represent my current worldview and outlook on Torah and Jewish practice, they have all been crucial to my growth, and the Torah I learned there has been, and continues to be, vital to my spiritual, personal, and professional development (which are ultimately, the same).
 I am eternally grateful for and to all of my teachers and classmates.

 I hold a certificate in Jewish Mindfulness Practice for Jewish Communal Professionals from the Institute for Jewish Spirituality and Yael Shy and I am a graduate of the Jewish Learning Venture’s Neurodivergent Teacher Training program.